retooling-io/workshop-nohat25/Walkthrough.md

 # Analysis of the Dropper: `procmon64` Step 1

+0. Add the folder under the exclusions if you use Windows Defender
 1.  **Right-click** the dropper and examine its **properties/description**.
 2. Rename the dropper as `w.exe`
 3. Start `procmon64` and add a filter where the **Process Name equals `w.exe`**.